Midwestern HomeLife

 Jump to Recipe Print Recipe

-stack of coconut dream bars on a white countertop.
+coconut dream bars on a wire baking rack.

-coconut dream bar with a bit taken out of it on white parchment paper.
+coconut dream bar with a bite taken out on a blue napkin.

-hand holding a coconut dream bar with a bite taken out of it.
+coconut dream bar with a bite taken out on a blue napkin.

-Coconut Dream Bars are an incredibly delicious old fashioned cookie bar with a toffee shortbread crust, gooey filling, and toasty coconut.
-Delicious treat that is super easy to make with basic ingredients you probably already have.
+Coconut Dream Bars are a nostalgic, old fashioned cookie bar with a toffee shortbread crust, gooey filling, and toasty coconut.
+They're fast and easy to make with basic ingredients you probably already have and truly taste like a dream.
+A coconut dream.

 Want to Save This Recipe?